W.W. and the Dixie Dancekings: Legacy

-Quentin Tarantino credited the novelization of the film as getting him interested in writing.
+Quentin Tarantino credited the novelization of the film by screenwriter Thomas Rickman as getting him interested in writing.
 He bought the novelization and would read it every few years.
 Tarantino said in 2003:

 I found out later that Thomas Rickman was so disgusted with what they did with his movie that he asked to write the novelization, so that one person out there would know what it was that he intended.
-I'm 40 now, and I still read W. W. and the Dixie Dancekings every three years.
+I'm 40 now, and I still read W.W. and the Dixie Dancekings every three years.
 I'm that one person.
 When I saw the movie, though, a few years after I'd first read the book, I was like, What the hell is this?
 I mean, I was offended.
 I was literally offended.
 The novelization was pure.
 But this was Hollywood garbage.
 So that's why I started writing screenplays, because I was so outraged.